 Stop the Transaction

 In addition to additional charges, you could lose the service that the automatic transaction pays for if your card company declines the payment.
-Fast Usenet, for example, states that its policy is to disable accounts within 15 minutes after midnight of the payment due date if the payment is declined.
+Fast Usenet, for example, states that its policy is to disable accounts within five minutes after midnight of the payment due date if the payment is declined.
 Some companies require that customers pay any past due amounts, a reconnect fee and a deposit if they discontinue a service because of nonpayment.

 If you forgot to change your payment method before canceling your card, you may be able to talk to the company and your financial institution and have any charges reversed.
 However, if you have a history of declined payments -- also known as bounce fees -- the companies may be less willing to work with you.
 Declined payments do not show on your credit report, but if you do not pay the account, the company can give the account to a collection agency.
 This will result in derogatory information on your report and lower your credit score.

 Specializing in business and finance, Lee Nichols began writing in 2002.
 Nichols holds a Bachelor of Arts in Web and Graphic Design and a Bachelor of Science in Business Administration from the University of Mississippi.